sinhui99/FinalYearProject-sinhui/README.md

 		X_testing.pickle
 		y_testing.pickle

-12. Download the saved model from GitHub.
+12. Download the saved model from Drive because the saved model has exceeded 25 MB.
 You need not to do this step if you are building from scartch.
+Drive link: https://drive.google.com/drive/folders/1LyCji2UXEcTU0RtSFMSlhBtlfIXtMnzJ?usp=sharing

+	You can choose to use the saved model in folder or the h5py file to predict the class on testing set.
+By default, it is choosing the h5py file, kindly change it if needed.

 13. Load and test the model by running: